important-basic-things/java-general/quiz/question-0001/question.md

+When installing Java on our operating system.
+We often hear about JDK and JRE.
 What are the differences between Java Development Kit (JDK) and Java Runtime Environment (JRE)?